ATTR Cardiac Amyloidosis: The Hidden Heart Disease

 The breakthrough in ATTR cardiac amyloidosis diagnosis came with the development of nuclear medicine bone scans using technetium-labeled tracers.
 These scans, originally developed to image bones, unexpectedly proved capable of detecting transthyretin amyloid deposits in the heart.
 The tracer binds to the amyloid fibrils, creating a distinctive pattern of cardiac uptake that can be graded on a scale from 0 to 3.

 Grade 2 or 3 cardiac uptake on bone scintigraphy, combined with the absence of abnormal light chains, establishes a diagnosis of ATTR cardiac amyloidosis without the need for heart biopsy.
-This noninvasive diagnostic approach has revolutionized the field, making it possible to diagnose the condition much more easily and leading to increased recognition of its prevalence.
+This noninvasive diagnostic approach has revolutionized the field, making it possible for me to diagnose the condition much more easily and leading to increased recognition of its prevalence.

 In some cases, tissue biopsy may still be necessary to confirm the diagnosis.
 The subcutaneous fat pad biopsy represents a relatively simple procedure that can detect amyloid deposits in about 70-80% of patients with systemic amyloidosis.
 If positive, special stains can determine the type of amyloid protein.
 Heart biopsy, while definitive, is rarely necessary given the accuracy of noninvasive diagnostic methods.